-Mr. Temple's annual incentive award reflected the excellent performance of our Wood Product Division in 2016 which set a new record for lumber production, and the strong performance of Southern Resource in 2016 despite challenging weather conditions.
+Mr. Temple's annual incentive award reflected the excellent performance of our Wood Product Division in 2017 and strong safety and environmental performance by the Division.

-2016 Long-Term Equity Incentive Awards
+2017 Long-Term Equity Incentive Awards

 Our long-term incentive program is intended to link compensation to long-term company performance.
 Under our long-term incentive program we grant two types of equity awards: